 An exception consists of its class, an exit reason (see Exit Reason), and a stack trace (which aids in finding the code location of the exception).

-The stack trace can be bound to a variable from within a try expression for any exception class, or as part of the exit reason when a run-time error is caught by a catch.
-Example:
+The stack trace can be be bound to a variable from within a try expression, and is returned for exceptions of class error from a catch expression.